ajaykarwal/ajaykarwal-v8/src/posts/2017-02-16-terminal-prompt-name.md

 ---
 layout: post
-date: "2017-02-16"
+date: '2017-02-16'
-title: "Edit the Terminal Prompt name on macOS"
+title: 'Edit the Terminal Prompt name on macOS'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - terminal
     - macos
     - popular
 ---

 As a developer you're likely to spend a lot of time in the Terminal and may have already customised the appearance of it to suit you, but what about the prompt name?